I lost about 8kgs, around 18 lbs, over a four week period. So yes, I did lose a lot of weight on the Camino.

 The other huge change was TV.
-Never on the Camino did I watch a TV.
-At home I try to watch only a little TV, however, I do get into the habit during the winter of watching about two hours each night – I have come to regard this as my switch off period.
-My head stops rests and I leave work behind.
+Never on the Camino did I watch TV.
+At home, I try to watch only a little TV, however, I do get into the habit during the winter of watching about an hour each night – I have come to regard this as my switch off period.
+My head stops, has a rest, and I leave work behind.

-Walking and Mental Health (Exercise in General)
+Walking, Lossing Weight and Health (Exercise in General)

-After each Camino, my habits had changed for a while and then slowly the older not so good habits came back.
+After each Camino, my habits had changed for a while, and then slowly, the older not so good habits came back.
 I think I could well be the type of person that could do with walking the Camino de Santiago for a month every year.

 While on the Camino I ate breakfast, lunch, and dinner.
 That was about it, (and a few ice creams).
 I spent a lot of time every day with other people – talking and listening.

-I did not set out in this post to talk about what is wrong with my life, but writing leads where it does.
+In this post, I did not set out to talk about what is wrong with my life, but writing leads where it does.